mikf/gallery-dl/docs/options.md

 ## General Options:
     -h, --help                  Print this help message and exit --version                   Print program version and exit
-    -U, --update                Update to the latest version --update-to [CHANNEL@]TAG   Upgrade/downgrade to a specific version --update-check              Check if a newer version is available -f, --filename FORMAT       Filename format string for downloaded files ('/O' for "original" filenames)
+    -f, --filename FORMAT       Filename format string for downloaded files ('/O' for "original" filenames)
-    -d, --destination PATH      Target location for file downloads -D, --directory PATH        Exact location for file downloads -X, --extractors PATH       Load external extractors from PATH --proxy URL                 Use the specified proxy
-    --source-address IP         Client-side IP address to bind to --user-agent UA             User-Agent request header
+    -d, --destination PATH      Target location for file downloads -D, --directory PATH        Exact location for file downloads -X, --extractors PATH       Load external extractors from PATH --user-agent UA             User-Agent request header
     --clear-cache MODULE        Delete cached login sessions, cookies, etc. for MODULE (ALL to delete everything)

+## Update Options:
+    -U, --update                Update to the latest version --update-to CHANNEL[@TAG]   Switch to a dfferent release channel (stable or dev) or upgrade/downgrade to a specific version --update-check              Check if a newer version is available

 ## Input Options:
     -i, --input-file FILE       Download URLs found in FILE ('-' for stdin).